Trachycarpus, the frost hardy evergreen palm for UK gardens

 A newly introduced species to the UK from China of which there appears to be Stone Gate form and Golden Lotus form.
 The difference between the two seems to be leaf colouration where the former is greener and the latter is more of a blue green.
 Other than this they appear to be identical and both have the iconic white underside to the leaf which is what makes these desirable amongst enthusiasts.

-There are not many who are growing T. Princeps in this country but there hardiness is considered to be less so than other species possibly down to -10°C at a push.
+There are not many who are growing T. Princeps in this country but there hardiness is considered to be less so than other species possibly down to -10°C or -15°C a push.
 In the wild they grow to 10 metres but remains relatively thin trunk.
 With age the brown fibre on the trunks that are usually associated with this genus comes away from the lower part of the tree.

 Trachycarpus fortunei 'Naini Tal'